A Bag of PrettyLitter

 In the event of litter box overcrowding, your cats will start to feel displaced if they have to tiptoe around another’s waste.
 This can mean danger for your furniture and carpet.
 The displaced cat, no longer wishing to use the litter box provided in your home, will try to find another place to do their business...like underneath your couch or in your closet.

 Cat health issues can also pop up in your cats over time if you consistently have a full or dirty litter box.
 If your litter boxes are filling up quickly, you may consider learning more about how much cat litter to use.
-If you have the ability to put extra litter boxes throughout your house, it will prevent these health issues and also prevent accidents in places of your home where you don’t want your cat to go.
-If multiple cats are using the same litter box, chances are one of them could get sick from the excess waste in the box if it isn’t cleaned and managed well.
+If you have the ability to put additional litter boxes throughout your house, it will prevent these health issues and also prevent accidents in places of your home where you don’t want your cat to go.

 So while having multiple litter boxes lying around your home may seem like more of a hassle to clean, it’s the more sanitary option.
 You don't want puddles of cat pee all over your home.
 Cleaning out their designated litter boxes is easier than cleaning and scrubbing the carpet under your bed!
 Or, you could invest in a self cleaning litter box or automatic litter box to save yourself the headache.
 It’s also important to know the different types of cat litter so that you can select the best option for your cats.

-Reason 3: Monitoring Your Cat's Health is Easier with Separate Boxes
+Reason 3: Monitoring Your Cat's Health is Easier

-While your cats can share a litter box, it is not the most optimal choice to take.
-As a cat owner, you should be regularly checking up on your cats' health and certain habits or behaviors, and in fact, cat litter is a great tool to help you do this.
 However, if two cats share one box, it can be challenging to keep track of their individual health status.
 Each cat shows different litter box habits, which can be a good detector of health issues.
 Having a shared litter box may be confusing for you and making sure that your cat is in good condition.

 One litter box for each cat reduces the chances of your cat running into unnecessary health issues caused by a shared litter box, including bacterial infections like urinary tract infections (UTIs).
 You should think of litter boxes as an equivalent to bathrooms.
 Having a private bathroom is much more preferable for anyone, and the same goes for your cats.
 Having multiple litter boxes in different locations of your house and understanding the specific elimination habits or go-to areas of each cat is something to keep in mind.